Water Pump Types Explained

 During the priming cycle the air will enter the pump and mix with the water at the impeller.
 The water and the air exit together by centrifugal force of the impeller into the water reservoir.
 Eventually the air will rise and the water will sink.

 Now the water is free of air making it heavier, that water flows back down into the impeller.
-Which is now ready tselfpriming2o mix with more air entering the suction line.
+Which is now ready to mix with more air entering the suction line.
 Once that all the air has gone and made a vacuum in the suction line, the pressure forces water into the suction line towards the impeller and pumping can begin.

 When pumping begins the re-circulation of water stops and the next time the pump starts it will self-prime.
 It will be able to once again mix the water and air to create a pump-able fluid until the pump is ready to operate normally.